-- reinforce positive values throughout the curriculum, through Personal, Social and Health Education, Citizenship, Collective Worship and Assemblies. - be responsible for the conduct of children anywhere on the school premises and while supervising them out of school. - have a responsibility to foster self-esteem through valuing each child, encouraging classroom success and developing relationships with peers, staff and visitors based on mutual respect and trust. - give children increasing opportunities for responsibility within class and school. - encourage children to feel responsible for their learning, to be capable of success and to reflect on their progress. - recognise and praise good behaviour.

-- set high expectations of behaviour which are explained to the children. (see appendix 1 for the Golden Rules) - present a consistent approach which makes expectations clear. - listen to the children; encourage them to reflect upon their actions and possible alternatives. - provide children with positive role models. - establish and reinforce clear and consistent boundaries. - provide a stimulating school environment, an appropriate curriculum and suitable playground activities.
+- reinforce positive values throughout the curriculum, through Personal, Social and Health Education, Citizenship, Collective Worship and Assemblies, Thrive. - be responsible for the conduct of children anywhere on the school premises and while supervising them out of school. - have a responsibility to foster self-esteem through valuing each child, encouraging classroom success and developing relationships with peers, staff and visitors based on mutual respect and trust. - give children increasing opportunities for responsibility within class and school. - encourage children to feel responsible for their learning, to be capable of success and to reflect on their progress. - recognise and praise good behaviour. - set high expectations of behaviour which are explained to the children.
+Things that are important to us (3Cs) - present a consistent approach which makes expectations clear. - listen to the children; encourage them to reflect upon their actions and possible alternatives. - provide children with positive role models. - establish and reinforce clear and consistent boundaries. - provide a stimulating school environment, an engaging curriculum and suitable outdoor activities.